 Jun 24th Family Fun Day, which includes

-face painting, a bouncy castle, 5-a-side cricket, etc. All welcome.
+face painting, a bouncy castle,

+5-a-side cricket, etc. All welcome.

 Jul 6th B-B-Q

 Sep 4th End of season party

-We have a thriving Colts section for youngsters
+We have a thriving Colts section for youngster

-aged 11 to 17, on Friday evenings 6-8 pm.
+We have a thriving Colts section for youngsters aged 11 to 17, on Friday evenings 6-8 pm.
 There is even an under-11 section!